vuethemes/electra/README.md

 ## 📘&nbsp; License

 You are free to use Electra for your personal or client projects.
-For more license information visit [vuethemes.org](https://vuethemes.org/).
+For more license information visit [our website](https://vuethemes.org/).

 ## 💚&nbsp; Contributing & Partnerships